SPRING 2006, NEW JERSEY.

 I did a whole eight minutes this time before stopping.
 Damn you, Tony!

 But it was progress.
-Small progress, but progress nonetheless.
+Small progress, but an improvement nonetheless.

 Next time it was 10 minutes, then 15, and on and on until eventually, months later, I was able to finish my version of a P90X workout (no way was I doing pull-ups at 240 pounds).